-He vaulted into the air, spinning round.
-The jeweler was there, dressed only in a nightshirt and drawers, blond hair tumbling over his white face.
-In his left hand he held a candlestick, in his right a huge revolver, antique of model…to Marcel a kind of cannon, leveled at him.
+Marcel vaulted into the air, and spung around.
+The jeweler was there, dressed only in a nightshirt and drawers, his blond hair tumbling over his white face.
+In his left hand he held a candlestick, in his right a huge revolver, antique of model…to Marcel’s eyes a kind of cannon, leveled at him.

-“Put up your hands,” he ordered again.
+“Put up your hands,” the man ordered again.
 “Why, in costume!
 Nothing but the chicest for you!”
 He laughed.
 “But…but… Take off your mask!
 Take it off or I shoot!”